 The current moratorium on foreclosures which could be holding back a tidal wave of foreclosures will be ending soon.

 The 2008 market crash was triggered by mass foreclosures.

 Although the underlying cause for the crash was different in 2008, if homeowners continue to struggle to make their mortgage payments after the moratorium due to unemployment or underemployment, it could have the same result – mass foreclosures.

 4. Market manipulation

-Market manipulation is not really new news because large investors and institutions have always had the power to do this because of their huge purchasing power.
+Market manipulation is not really new US market news because large investors and institutions have always had the power to do this because of their huge purchasing power.

 What is new is that smaller investors can now manipulate the market as well.
 This might help induce a stock market crash.

 And, we just witnessed an example of this recently with GameStop where a group of investors on Reddit’s WallStreetBets chat room banded together to create a situation where there was more demand than supply and that led to a significant price increase in GameStop’s stock price.